mskcc/fero/README.md

                 Then
                     BARCODE=$(zcat $FASTQ | head -1 | sed 's/.*://')
             - OR make one up as a last resort; the pipelines don't seem to use them

+Other notes:

+ARGOS QC requires pi_email to be filled